sam-paech/antislop-sampler/README.md

 ## Why it's interesting:

 Samplers typically work at the token level -- but that doesn't work if want to avoid words/phrases that tokenise to >1 tokens.
 Elara might tokenise to ["El", "ara"], and we don't want to reduce the probs of everything beginning with "El".
-So, this approach waits for the whole phrase to appear, then backtracks and reduces the probabilities of all the likely tokens that will lead to that phrase being output. ~~Nobody afaik has tried this before.~~ [edit] It turns out exllamav2 has a banned_strings feature with same/similar implementation so I can't claim novelty. [/edit]
+So, this approach waits for the whole phrase to appear, then backtracks and reduces the probabilities of all the likely tokens that will lead to that phrase being output. ~~Nobody afaik has tried this before.~~ [edit] It turns out exllamav2 has a banned_strings feature with same/similar implementation so we can't claim novelty. [/edit]

-* Disclaimers: This is only implemented in Transformers thus far.
+* Disclaimers: This is only implemented in Transformers (and now koboldcpp!) thus far.
 It is not well optimised.
-The code has come together over a few days so expect research grade code & possibly bugs.
+Expect research grade code & possibly bugs.

 ## What you need to implement this